pliang279/LM_bias/README.md

 python measure_local_bias.py
 ```

 It will take long time to run the evaluation script on the full data.
 Here we provide the subset of our evaluation data now.
-Full data will be uploaded via google drive soon.
+Full data is available via [google drive](https://drive.google.com/drive/folders/1TNCuWDm9gY0i-_ulfqmbPIOSh1Sx2Kyb).
+Note that when evaluating over full data, you may encounter numerical problems on some sentences, you can simply discard these samples.

 #### Global Bias